TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Experimental_Analysis/Experimental_Analysis_Report.md

 ## 6. Experiment 4: Electromagnet Switching Latency

 ### 6.1 Purpose and Justification
-Verify that the MOSFET-based electromagnet switching circuit activates within 10 ms (as specified in the detailed design).
+Verify that the MOSFET-based electromagnet switching circuit activates within 10 ms, as specified in the detailed design.
 Quick pickup/release is essential, as a dropped piece mid-move ruins the game (from the customer's perspective).

 ### 6.2 Hypothesis / Expected Results
 Turn-on and turn-off latencies will both be well under 10 ms.